raystack/frontier/docs/docs/users/principal.md

 </TabItem>
 </Tabs>

-**Note:** The metadata values are validated while creating and updating User using MetaSchemas in Shield [Read More](../reference/metaschemas.md)
+**Note:** The metadata values are validated while creating and updating User using MetaSchemas in Frontier [Read More](../reference/metaschemas.md)

 ---